jjjawad/ai-accounting-cfo/buildlog.md

   * Only the Income vs Expenses chart behavior was changed; other charts remain placeholders.
 No new libraries were added.

-### STEP 6.4 ‚Äî Wire Recent Transactions Table to Mock Data ‚Äî Completed
+### STEP 6.4 ó Wire Recent Transactions Table to Mock Data ó Completed

 * Date: December 3, 2025
 * Files CREATED: